vg-cloud/210930unauthAmplify/Readme.md

 \** The following docs mention unauthenticated method, but do not provide full solution: [1](https://docs.amplify.aws/cli/graphql-transformer/auth/#public-authorization), [2](https://docs.aws.amazon.com/cognito/latest/developerguide/identity-pools.html)

+## Demo of the app
+This video shows both apps in use.
+The teacher will authenticate and will start entering the exam results.
+A student will use another app to view results, which will be refreshed automatidally

 ### List of AWS Services and Tools used in this tutorial

 #### AWS Services